alexsanya/solana-project-template/clients/js/README.md

-# JavaScript client for Mpl Project Name
+# JavaScript client for Merkle Tree Storage

 A Umi-compatible JavaScript library for the project.